Federal Association of the German

 WP 1 Project management, communication and project-related research

 Nicole Espey, Federal Association of the German Sporting Goods Industry e.V., Adenauerallee 134, 53113 Bonn, e-mail: email@example.com

 The Federal Association of the German Sport Goods Industry e.V.
-(BSI) will coordinate the project and is responsible for public relations in consultation with the WWF.
-In addition to maintaining the website and sending out press releases, this also includes organising multi-stakeholder events.
-The BSI will conduct a study on the spread of microparticles and the polyester-based microparticle emissions associated with household laundry and collect data on the annual emissions of textile polyester microparticles.
-Moreover, recommendations will be given on how new materials, manufacturing processes, optimised wastewater treatment plant technology, etc. can help to sustainably reduce microparticle emissions.
+(BSI) coordinated the project and was responsible for public relations in consultation with the WWF.
+In addition to maintaining the website and sending out press releases, this also included organising multi-stakeholder events.
+The BSI conducted a study on the spread of microparticles and the polyester-based microparticle emissions associated with household laundry and collect data on the annual emissions of textile polyester microparticles.
+Moreover, recommendations were given on how new materials, manufacturing processes, optimised wastewater treatment plant technology, etc. can help to sustainably reduce microparticle emissions.